osiloke/chartviz/README.rst

 ========
 Usage
 ========

-A Simple Usage is shown below:
+..
+The following snippet render a basic Column chart by default using Google Visualization Data produced from the url source.

 	$("#example").chartviz({
 		datasource: <url>
 	});

-This will render a basic chart using Google Visualization Data produced from the url source.